0xJoeMartin/f5-waap/ati-lab/lab2.rst

  ``curl 'https://<<your juice shop domain>>/' -H 'Cookie: udf.sid=<<your udf.sid cookie value>>'``

 This will only send one request.
-You could just sedn this command over and over but, we need lots of requests.
+You could just send this command over and over but, we need lots of requests.
 Also, this will send the request with the default curl User-Agent string making it very obvious that this is an automated request.

 If you are on a Linux or Mac computer you can use the following script from the command line to send 300 requests: